ente-io/ente/CONTRIBUTING.md

 #### Localization
-If the feature works require adding new strings, you can do that by following these steps.
+If the feature requires adding new strings, you can do that by following these steps:

 1. Add a new entry inside [app_en.arb](https://github.com/ente-io/auth/blob/main/lib/l10n/arb/app_en.arb) (Remember to save)
 2. In your dart file, add follwing import